Jury hears opening statements at NYC trial of Trump ally

 “Tom Barrack is his own man,” he said.
 “Everything that Tom did, you’re going to see that he did as his own man, making his own decisions.”

+The government’s first witness was an expert on Middle East affairs who is expected to continue testifying on Thursday.

+Barrack, 75, was arrested last year and released on $250 million bail.

-Before being indicted, Barrack — a friend of Trump for decades — drew attention by raising $107 million for the former president’s inaugural celebration following the 2016 election.
+Before being indicted, Barrack drew attention by raising $107 million for the former president’s inaugural celebration following the 2016 election.
 The event was scrutinized both for its lavish spending and for attracting foreign officials and businesspeople looking to lobby the new administration.

 The Los Angeles-based private equity manager was a key figure in UAE investments in a tech fund and real estate totaling $374 million.
 Prosecutors say that while he was nurturing those business deals, he convinced Trump to take meeting and phone calls with UAE leaders.